swiftybo/Javascript-Notes/Sets-&-Maps.md

 <br>

 Creating a new Map involves the `new` keyword and using an array of arrays.
+Note this is not how the map stores this data, i.e. it will NOT be in the form of a nested array in an array, so we cannot use indexing to get map elements.

 ```
 const restaurant = new Map([